Do you enjoy the look of crochet bobble stitches? Here is a roundup of crochet patterns that all use the bobble stitch.

-The bobble stitch can be used in many different patterns and in many different ways.
+The bobble stitch can be used in many different types of patterns and in many different ways.

 It is a fun stitch because it adds a nice 3D texture to your project.
 The crochet bobble stitch can be used minimally in a project or it can be used a lot throughout.

-You will find some hats, blankets, home decor, cowls and even a couple tops that use the bobble stitch.
+You will find some crochet hats, blankets, home decor, cowls and even a couple tops that all use the bobble stitch.

 This collection of crochet bobble stitch patterns will also use a variety of different yarns.
 The yarn weights used range from DK to super bulky weight.